Moffat's modified gravity. Newton's coupling runs with scale, instead of staying constant.

 Adds a vector field and scalar fields so Newton's gravitational coupling effectively runs with scale.
 Niche program; many fits claimed but not widely independently reproduced.

-Placeholder for a 3D visualisation of Modified Gravity / MOND.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Modified Gravity / MOND.
 Modified-gravity programs share a single editorial commitment: instead of postulating invisible particles (dark matter) or a cosmological term (dark energy), modify general relativity at the scales where ΛCDM invokes them.
 MOND's original observation is that galaxy rotation curves obey a tight phenomenological law tied to a universal acceleration scale a_0 ≈ 10^-10 m/s².
 This pattern is too clean to be coincidence and is not derived from first principles by ΛCDM.
 The hard part is extending the same idea to clusters, the CMB, and large-scale structure.
 Whether the same principle scales to clusters and cosmology is the open empirical question.
 Cluster and cosmological data favor ΛCDM cleanly; galaxy-scale data favor MOND-style patterns just as cleanly.
 Both empirical signals are real.

 Moffat's 2006 Modified Gravity (MOG, also called STVG) adds a vector field and scalar fields to general relativity, effectively making Newton's gravitational coupling run with scale.
 It claims to explain galaxy rotation curves and cluster dynamics without dark matter, but the analyses are largely confined to one research group.